Ene Järvis

-Ene Järvis (born 26 October 1947) is an Estonian stage, film, radio, and television actress.
+Ene Järvis (26 October 1947 – 24 June 2025) was an Estonian stage, film, radio and television actress.

 Early life and education

 Ene Järvis was born in Kiidjärve, Põlva County to parents Paul and Amanda Elfriede Järvis.
 She was the second to youngest of five siblings; two older sisters and an older brother named Eimar almost fourteen years her senior, and a younger sister.
 She attended schools in Põlva, graduating from Põlva Secondary School in 1966 (now, Põlva Gymnasium).
 Following graduation, she enrolled at the Tallinn State Conservatory in Tallinn (now, the Estonian Academy of Music and Theatre), graduating from the institution's performing arts department in 1970.
 During her studies at the Tallinn State Conservatory, she met and befriended classmate Helene Vannari.
 The two would become lifelong friends.

 Career

 Stage

 In 1970, Järvis began an engagement at the National Youth Theatre in Tallinn (now, the Tallinn City Theatre).
 She would remain an actress at the theatre for nearly forty years, leaving in 2009.
-Since 2009, she has been a freelance actress.
+Beginning in 2009, she was a freelance actress.